ibm-cloud-docs/image-templates/create-encrypted-image.md

 An encrypted image that you create must meet the following image requirements:

 * Image is compatible with the {{site.data.keyword.cloud}} Console infrastructure evironment.
-* Operating system is Red Hat Enterprise Linux and includes license for use.
+* Image includes a Linux operating system such as CentOS, Debian, Red Hat Enterprise Linux, or Ubuntu.
 * Image is cloud-init enabled.
 * Image is encrypted with [LUKS disk encryption](create-encrypted-image.html#luks-disk-encryption).
-* Swap partition is included in the encryption image if swap is required.
-Swap drive encryption using an {{site.data.keyword.cloud_notm}} infrastructure generated swap drive is not supported.

 ## Using QEMU and DM-Crypt to create an encrypted RAW image
 {: #luks-disk-encryption}